restfulapi/restful-api/README.md

 It is more efficient if the list method can also return the total count.
 If the list method returns an instance of grails.orm.PagedResultList, then the controller will obtain the the totalCount from the PagedResultList, and will not invoke the count method.

 If you are not returning an instance of grails.orm.PagedResultList, but your implementation can provide the total count from the list method, you can return an instance of net.hedtech.restfulapi.PagedResultList.
 In this case, the controller will obtain the total count from the PagedResultList, and will not invoke the count method.
 The plugin contains a default implementation based on an ArrayList, net.hedtech.restfulapi.PagedResultArrayList.

+PagedResultArrayList allows the creation of the class omitting the total count.
+When there is no total count specified, TOTAL_COUNT will be omitted from the response.
+This is typically used only when the count method is not performant, and TOTAL_COUNT is not needed by any calling application.

 ###show method
 The show method will be passed the request parameters object directly.